src-d/blog/content/post/codesent.md

 vmarkovtsev/BiDiSentiment logo.
 {{% /caption %}}

-It's left to reveal the comment sentiment classification model.
+What's left is to reveal the comment sentiment classification model.
 I named it "BiDiSentiment" and this is it's logo.
 BiDiSentiment is a general-purpose sentiment model, it is not specifically designed for comments.